-We have two guinea pigs called Fudge and Treacle who are incredibly cute.
+We have two guinea pigs called Fudge and Flash who are incredibly cute.
 The children can help us feed them and give them a cuddle.
 Help to pop them into their outdoor run in the morning and back into bed in the evening.
 Also join us in a Guinea Pig grooming session twice a week during your holiday.

 We keep an assortment of rare breed chickens here at the farm.
 Sometimes they wander around the gardens getting up to all sorts of antics.
 Chickens really do play with each other when they are young and they can really make you laugh as you watch them.
 At Easter and during May you can get the chance to see the chicks hatch in the incubator if their timing is right and join us in caring for them first in our kitchen in front of the range where we keep them warm, then in the Roothouse and then finally down with the other chickens.
 Children love to choose which one is their favourite chick and everyone loves a cuddle during their holiday.
 The chickens lay the most delicious eggs which the children help collect at the end of the day.
 We often have hens “go broody” and disappearing off into the hedgerows leaving us wondering where they have gone only to re-appear a few weeks later proudly showing off their little chicks.